AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 #### Experimental Procedure
 At the beginning of an experiment, all valves and connections were checked to ensure desired pathways were clear and undesired pathways were blocked.
 Next, water and coagulant pumps were set to desired experimental flow rates.
 The clay stock tank was filled with clay and tap water, and the coagulant stock tank was filled with coagulant and deionized water at the proper concentrations.
 Next, the clay, coagulant, and waste pumps were turned on.
 Lastly, ProCoDA was turned on and the state was set to PID Control.
 During the duration of the experiment, ProCoDA collected data relevant to the experiment, including day fraction, influent turbidity, effluent turbidity, flocculator flow rate, and the speed at which clay was being pumped into the system.
 The data relevant to measuring the floc blanket's success was the effluent turbidity, and day fraction was converted to time (in hours) since the experiment began.

-**[Great job explaining the experimental set-up but you guys however, it's not clear what you were measuring based on only reading the methods.
-For example in experimental procedure I assume that there was a step where you saved your data that was being collected into a file somewhere on your desktop in the lab.
-What variables were being measured in that file? etc. - Addressed ML]**

 ## Results and Analysis
 A successful experiment in the context of the Bottom Geometry team would mean that the floc blanket was stable and there was no buildup of flocs at the bottom of the tube settler, or gelling.
 Floc blankets formed when flocs continually recirculated and suspended in the tube settler; the formation of a floc blanket was influenced by the bottom geometry because the geometry determines whether flocs will settle at the bottom.
 A flat geometry allowed flocs to settle, while a sloped geometry caused flocs to slide down, preventing a floc from being stagnant.